WaylonWalker/waylonwalker.github.io/content/datacamp-sql.md

-# Learning SQL in 2018
+# Stepping up my SQL

 In 2018 I transitioned from a Product Engineering (Mechanical) role to a Data Scientist Role.
 I entered this space with strong subject matter expertise in our data, munging through data in pyhon, and data visualization in python.
 My sql skills were lacking to say the least.
 I had learned what I needed to know to get data from our relational databases, then use pandas to do any further analysis.
 Just run something like the following and you have data.